 Kokedama, is the youngest of bonsai varieties technique.
 It was established in the 90s in Japan.
 Initially, it wasn’t covered with moss or any other material.
 The idea to cover the soil and roots with moss came much later and it is still very young.
 Moss gives an additional cover, ensuring longer moisture retention and add extra aesthetic values.
 Kokedamas warm the cold interiors, giving it a friendly and unique character.

 Each time you notice that your kokedama are air weight-light they will need watering.
-For Asparagus Kokedama roughly recommendation is each3-7 days, depending on the humidity in your apartment.
+For Asparagus Kokedama roughly recommendation is each 3-7 days, depending on the humidity in your apartment.
 To water kokedama, place it in the water, plant side up.
 Slightly push the moss ball down so that it is fully submerged and begins to absorb water.
-At the beginning, it will float over the surface, wait till it will drown.
-Allow to soak for 10-15 minutes, or until fully saturated with water.
+In the beginning, it will float over the surface, wait till it will drown.
+Allow soaking for 10-15 minutes, or until fully saturated with water.
 Remove kokedama from the water, gently squeeze the moss ball to allow excess water to drain, you might also shape it properly.
-Leave it overnight to drain all the excess of water.
+Leave it overnight to drain all the excess water.

 Asparagus setaceus basic care&information:

 Light: Bright, indirect sunlight.
 Direct sunlight may scorch the needles, whereas insufficient light may turn them yellow and cause them to drop.

 Water: Keep well-watered, but do not allow to stand in water.
 Less water is required during the winter but doesn’t let the soil dry out completely.